| The resins used vary. The earliest resins used, back in the 1960s,

 A reading of the underwater body alone is valueless - the glassfibre

-gelcoat may be made with pigment that is itself conductive.
+gelcoat may be made with pigment that is itself slightly conductive.
 For

 this reason it is usual for test readings also to be made on the

-topsides - if the hull topsides well above the water consistently
+topsides - if the hull topsides well above the waterline consistently

-of a high reading below the waterline - although it could of course
+read medium or high then there is certainly reason to doubt whether a high reading below the waterline really means moisture - although it could of course

 also be the case that there is water in the topsides laminate